 Why does it seem that the younger generation is a bunch of whiny, entitled shut-ins?
 It's mostly because of "smart" phones, and global warming of course.
 Seriously, do you want to man things up a bit around here, and hammer home some hard truths about winning and losing?
 Turn your family/friends/colleagues into the “greedy, self-serving punks" that they really are, and have a blast doing it?
 Just make sure you don't get caught with your pants down.

 A cool and creative upside the head smack of old-school fun.
-A mere fifty bucks.
+Only ninety-nine bucks.

 "I'm just your average 21 year old, sometimes sober college student training to be a chef at the Culinary Institute of America.
 One of my friends recently told me about this new game he'd gotten called ONEUPMANSHIP, and how much fun it was.
 So one Saturday night we broke it out and played.
 I got the 'Knuckles' card and my hand is still killing me!"